conda/ceps/cep-1.md

 Much of this document was adapted from [CFEP 1 - Purpose and Guidelines](https://github.com/conda-forge/cfep/blob/master/cfep-01.md) and
 [PEP 1 -- PEP Purpose and Guidelines](https://www.python.org/dev/peps/pep-0001/), both have been placed in the public domain.
-The [IPEPs: IPython Enhancement Proposals](https://github.com/ipython/ipython/wiki/IPEPs:-IPython-Enhancement-Proposals) was also referenced for inspiration.
+The [IPEPs: IPython Enhancement Proposals](https://github.com/ipython/ipython/wiki/IPEPs:-IPython-Enhancement-Proposals) were also referenced for inspiration.

 ## Copyright